Paul Atkins (cricketer)

-Paul David Atkins (born 11 June 1966) is an English first-class cricketer.
+Paul David Atkins (born 11 June 1966) is an English former first-class cricketer.
 Atkins was a right-handed batsman who bowled right-arm off break.
 He was born in Aylesbury, Buckinghamshire.

 Early career and Surrey

 Atkins made his debut in county cricket for Buckinghamshire in the 1985 Minor Counties Championship against Cheshire.
 Atkins played Minor counties cricket for a few years, before making his debut for Surrey in a first-class match against Cambridge University.
 Atkins played 23 further first-class matches for Surrey, the last coming against Derbyshire in the 1993 County Championship.
 In his 24 first-class matches for Surrey, he scored 1,081 runs at a batting average of 26.36, with 4 half centuries and a single century high score of 114*.
 His highest score came against Cambridge University on debut.

 It was for Surrey that he made his debut in List A cricket against Glamorgan in the 1988 NatWest Trophy.
 He played 6 further List A matches for Surrey, the last coming against Somerset in the 1993 AXA Equity and Law League.
 For Surrey, he scored 154 runs in this format at an average of 25.66, with 2 half centuries and a high score of 82.